-After lunch time, visit to Ma Yan Cho ancient pagoda and motor bike to Kyaikhto.
+After lunchtime, visit Ma Yan Cho's ancient pagoda, and motorbike to Kyaikhto.
 On the way to Kyaikhto stop to visit the orphanage school at Seik Phu Taung.
 By making a small donation of cash or school supplies you will ensure a brighter future for these orphaned children.

 Overnight stay at Sein Le Tin Resort, Kyaikhto.

 Day 5: Kyaikhto – Tha Hton – Mawlamyaing ( B ,L, D )

 Today begins with a motorbiking trip to Tha Hton (Approximately 3 hours), the capital of the Mon Kingdom in the 3rd century BC.
 It is situated east of Yangon across the Gulf of Moattama and located on the rail and road-route between the two cities.
 Tha Hton is the historical birthplace of Theravada Buddhism in Myanmar.